 Madison Wisconsin Attorneys

-Madison Wisconsin attorneys Jeff Scott Olson, Andrea J. Farrell, Emma Ferguson, and the experienced staff at The Jeff Scott Olson Law Firm have built a national reputation by representing individuals and small companies against corporations, government agencies, and insurance companies.
-We have a good deal of experience in the courts in representing the victims of employment, housing and public accommodations discrimination, police misconduct, and First Amendment violations, as well as accident victims and whistleblowers.
+Attorneys Jeff Scott Olson, and Andrea J. Farrell, and the experienced staff at The Jeff Scott Olson Law Firm have built a national reputation by representing individuals and small companies against corporations, government agencies, and insurance companies.
+We have a good deal of experience in representing the victims of employment, housing and public accommodations discrimination, police misconduct, and First Amendment violations, as well as accident victims and whistleblowers.